Loudr/api-specs/enums.md

     3: "Provided composition information is improperly formatted (for example, multiple pieces of information in the same field).
 Please reformat the provided information and re-submit.",
     4: "This musical work has been pre-emptively blocked by a publisher, and cannot be released.
 Please do NOT re-submit this work.",
     5: "This musical work has not yet been officially released as a phonorecord in the United States.
-Please re-submit when the work has been officially released.", };
+Please re-submit when the work has been officially released.",
+    6: "This recording contains a non-musical work, and is not eligible for licensing.
+Please do NOT re-submit this work.", };

 REJECTION_OTHER = 1;